 Foreword – Do Tell!

 Do Tell!
 Stories by Atheists and Agnostics in AA shares the “experience, strength and hope” of 15 women and 15 men in recovery in AA, none of whom “came to believe” that an interventionist deity was responsible for their sobriety.
-Today we are featuring the Foreword and the Table of Contents.
-On Sunday we will post the Introduction.

 By Marya Hornbacher